jymcheong/SysmonResources/5. Threat Analytics/README.md

 # Threat Analytics
 Threat hunting is good but requires prior knowledge of offensive techniques & the [corresponding observables](http://stixproject.github.io/documentation/concepts/composition/) so as to know what to 'hunt'.
 How to deal with the unknowns?
-We won't know what we don't know & we may require some form of data analytics.
+We won't know what we don't know & may require some form of data analytics.
 Another approach is the use of deception, which is another topic altogether.

 * [Cyber Analytics Repository](https://car.mitre.org/wiki/Main_Page) (CAR) is a knowledge base of analytics developed by MITRE based on the Adversary Tactics, Techniques, and Common Knowledge (ATT&CK™) adversary model.